 Q: Do the solar panels rotate with the sun?

 A: Yes.
 Hoot Lake Solar is designed to be a tracking facility, where the solar arrays are arranged in a north-to-south orientation that will track the sun throughout the day (rotating from east to west to continuously face the sun).
-The bifacial panels generate electricity from both sides of the panel, maximizing both the kilowatt-hour output and capacity during morning and evening peak energy demand.
+The anti-reflection coated, bifacial panels generate electricity from both sides of the panel, maximizing both the kilowatt-hour output and capacity during morning and evening peak energy demand.